|

 as can be seen from the buoyancy of her very prolific letters

+from Venezuela (1944-1948) and Guatemala (1951-1954).
 During a period of treatment and recovery involving two series of ECT administrations,

 William and Philinda spent most of March through June in Washington, D.C.